 Figure 16 shows how k{β} evolves for some cases of the simulation pool.
-The platform pitch compensation takes place also for the below-rated wind speeds, where it is the only source of pitch control.
-The behaviour in below-rated wind speeds is more dynamic than in above-rated wind speeds, where the floating feedback is more stable.
-As remarked in Section 2.5, the k{β} for the ζ{plt} -fixed is a negative value.
+The platform pitch compensation also takes place for the below-rated wind speeds, where it is the only source of pitch control.
+The behavior in below-rated wind speeds is more dynamic than in above-rated wind speeds, where the floating feedback is more stable.
+As remarked in Sect.
+2.5, k{β} for the ζ{plt} -fixed strategy is a negative value.

-From the time series of the tower bottom moment, a rainflow algorithm is used to count the cycles following ASTM normative (ASTM, 2017).
-The Design Equivalent Load (DEL) is obtained by using a Wohler's curve with a single slope of exponent m=3.0.
-Platform pitch, power, rotor speed, blade pitch, tower load and tower DEL results of the simulations for the comparison are resumed in Figure 17.
+From the time series of the tower bottom moment, a rainflow algorithm is used to count the cycles following the American Society for Testing and Materials (ASTM) normative (ASTM, 2017).
+The design equivalent load (DEL) is obtained by using a Wöhler's curve with a single slope of exponent m = 3.0.
+Platform pitch, power, rotor speed, blade pitch, tower load and tower DEL results of the simulations for the comparison are resumed in Fig. 17.
 The ζ{plt} -fixed strategy reduces platform pitch motion for all wind speeds when compared to the detuning strategy, and it gives comparable or better results with respect to the k{β} -constant strategy.
 The three strategies give comparable results when looking at power generation, rotational speed and mean values of blade pitch.
-However, for the $20~ms^{-1}$ wind speed, k{β} -constant shows an over-speed in the rotor (max rotor speed) and a higher value in the platform pitch standard deviation.
+However, for the $20 \,\mathrm{m \, s^{-1}}$ wind speed, the k{β} constant shows an overspeed in the rotor (max rotor speed) and a higher value in the platform pitch standard deviation.
 This coupling among platform pitch motion, rotor speed and blade pitch affects the DEL at the tower base.
-It helps show the benefit of considering a k{β} that adapts to the wind speed and the different wind turbine operations while considering a single k{β} for the FOWT system has the potential to result in irregular performances.
+It helps to show the benefit of considering a k{β} that adapts to the wind speed and the different wind turbine operations, while considering a single k{β} for the FOWT system has the potential to result in irregular performances.